 Are you a history buff?
 Join the Beech Hill docents and cover Open Houses at Beech Nut throughout summer.
 The position includes opening Beech Nut and providing information to the public on cultural and natural history and current uses of Beech Hill Preserve.
 2 hrs/month.

 ATTEND AN EVENT

 We offer many ways for community members to be involved in our organization—we truly have something for everyone!
 There are get-your-hands-dirty volunteering events, winter snowshoe/ski outings, year-round hikes, guided paddles, trail and fun runs.
 We have plenty of kid-friendly events: pack your basket for a summer solstice picnic, kick up your heels at Arts on the Hills music, learn how our organic blueberry farm works while trying your hand at raking and winnowing, munch on blueberries at August’s berry pick, and enjoy Blueberry Tales with Camden Public Library's Miss Amy.

 To sign up, please contact us with the name and date of the event in the subject line.

 Scroll down to see all events

-The mission of the Beech Hill Organic Blueberry Farm program is to demonstrate organic blueberry management practices and to promote a greater understanding in the community of the benefits of an ecologically and financially sustainable organic blueberry farm.
+The mission of the Beech Hill Organic Blueberry Farm program is to demonstrate organic blueberry management practices and to promote a greater understanding in the community of the benefits of an ecologically organic blueberry farm.
 Coastal Mountains Land Trust has been managing Beech Hill Preserve's blueberry fields since 2003.
 Currently, there are 25 acres of MOFGA-certified organic blueberries in production.
 All funds raised from Blueberry sales are used to support our efforts to maintain Beech Hill Preserve’s 295-acres for bird habitat, scenic views, its unique historic landscape, and more blueberries!